Qassimiut

-Qassimiut (old spellings: Qagssimiut and Kagsimiut) is a settlement in the Kujalleq municipality in southern Greenland.
+Qassimiut, also known by its Danish name Bødker, is a settlement in the Kujalleq municipality in southern Greenland.
 The settlement was founded in 1835 as a trading station.
-With a population of 20 in 2020, it is the smallest organized, permanent settlement in Greenland.
+With a population of 14 in 2024, it is the smallest organised, permanent settlement in Greenland.

 Until January 2009, the settlement—along Eqalugaarsuit and Saarloq, as well as 13 sheep farms—belonged to Qaqortoq municipality.
-On January 1, 2009, the settlement became part of Kujalleq municipality, when the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist.
+On 1 January 2009 the settlement became part of Kujalleq municipality, when the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist.
 The settlements are presently governed by a joint settlement council, although Qassimiut has no direct representation in the council.
+It was founded in 1835 by Julianehåb buisnesmann Frederik Lassen, with Bødker Peter Bendtsen as first bestyrer.

 Healthcare and infrastructure

 The healthcare services for the settlement are provided by the Napparsimavik Hospital in Qaqortoq.
 The hospital boat regularly visits the settlement, and an emergency helicopter is available if needed.

 KNI subsidiary Pilersuisoq operates a local, all-purpose general store in the settlement.

+Climate

+Qassimiut experiences a tundra climate (Köppen: ET); with short, cool summers and long, very cold winters.

 Settlement school

 The settlement school--Atuarfik Qassimiut, Greenlandic for "school of Qassimiut" is part of the Qaqortoq education district.
 The two-classroom school building was moved to Qassimiut in 1965.
 The most recent refurbishing and renovation of the school was in the late 1980s.